SelfCareMap

 An Unwind Guide to Simple, Soulful Sipping

-There’s something deeply calming about the ritual of making tea — the quiet hiss of the kettle, the steam curling into the air, the first warm sip that grounds you in the moment.
+There’s something deeply calming about the ritual of making tea, the quiet hiss of the kettle, the steam curling into the air, the first warm sip that grounds you in the moment.
 But you don’t need a curated Instagram-worthy tea bar, a matching set of ceramic canisters, or a $40 bamboo tray to create a meaningful tea station at home.
 In fact, the most soothing tea rituals are often the ones built with what you already have.
+When we strip away the pressure to purchase luxury accessories, we find that the true value of the practice lies in the pause it provides.

 What You'll Need